androportal/anuduino/doc/getting_started.rst

  |Analog  I/O             |4           |6         |
  +------------------------+------------+----------+

-.. note :: The above comparison is made with Arduino UNO which is a pretty common.There are other variants of Arduino with more cost,more memory and features as well.
+.. note :: The above comparison is made with Arduino UNO which is a pretty
+		   common.There are other variants of Arduino with more cost, more memory and features as well.

 * What is Anuduino ?

  + Anuduino is an **ATtiny85** based microcontroller development board with USB interface.
  + It uses the familiar Arduino IDE for development.
  + PWM on 3 pins
  + ADC on 4 pins
  + I²C and SPI (vis USI)
  + 6 I/O pins (2 are used for USB only if your program actively communicates over USB, otherwise you can use all 6 even if you are programming via USB)
  + 8 KB flash memory (about 6 KB after bootloader)

 * How micronucleus bootloader works ?

- Micronucleus is a bootloader designed for AVR tiny 85 chips with a minimal usb interface.Micronucelus is the the code that is installed on the device using an avr programmer.
+ Micronucleus is a bootloader designed for AVR tiny 85 chips with a minimal usb interface.Micronucelus is the code that is installed on the device using an avr programmer.
 This  code allows the anuduino to act like a USB device, receives code, and when it receives code erase the code previously loaded.
 It also runs the code loaded onto it after a 5 second  delay (if bootloader uploaded is normal version , more about this later) if it does not receive a request to upload new code within that 5 seconds.

  It is a small V-USB program, similar to the DigiUSB, DigiKeyboard, and other usb related libraries.
 Normally programs exist at the very beginning of  the flash memory in the attiny85 chip, but micronucleus has been modified so the start of the program is about 6kb of 0xFF bytes (In other words all the bits in 6Kb are high).
  After that, micronucleus begins and uses up the final 2kb.
 This leaves room at the start of the chip for your own programs, but micronucleus always stays installed at the end.
 0xFF  bytes are interpreted as NOP (no operation) instructions by the AVR chip, so the first time you run it, or if you run it after an erase but no write (sometimes this happens if there  is an error during the erase part of an upload attempt), next time the chip turns on it will execute all those NOPs and slam in to the bootloader code.